Feemagie/website-content/blog/making-of-my-streamer-name.md

 Availability is an essential aspect to selecting my name.
 It definitely goes without saying... if I couldn't use it on the social platforms I was active on, I wouldn't be able to associate myself with it.

 This is where writing down all those all those words and meanings paid off.
 I had plenty of words to shuffle, translate, and puzzle with.
-From here, I wanted to find out what names where available on the platforms I wanted to be present on.
+From here, I wanted to find out what names were available on the platforms I wanted to be present on.
 It was a bit difficult since there were so many: Twitch, YouTube, Twitter, Reddit, Discord, Instagram, Steam, Itch.IO... and a few more.
-I focused on the one's that were most important to me: Twitch, YouTube, Twitter, Instagram, and (although not a social platform) an available domain above all.
+I focused on the ones that were most important to me: Twitch, YouTube, Twitter, Instagram, and (although not a social platform) an available domain above all.
 A great site that helped save a buttload of time was www.namechk.com.

-This narrowed my ideas down by quite a bit more, since, of course, these were very popular platforms with a phenomenal number of users with a vast variety registered names (some not even used, which was quite annoying).
-I think I was fortunate that combinations of German words were still available...hehe clever me.
+This narrowed my ideas down by quite a bit more, since, of course, these were very popular platforms with a phenomenal number of users with a vast variety of registered names (some not even used, which was quite annoying).
+I think I was fortunate that combinations of German words were still available... hehe clever me.

-Some examples were...
+Some examples were:

 * Toxicfairy – _maybe a little too toxic_
 * Forbiddenfairy – _Maybe a tad too dark_